ResearchComputingServices/parallel-computing/_episodes/08-matlab-tips.md

 ## Overview

-We have seen the details of how to use Matlab's parfor command to improve your code's performance.
+Emphasis in this workshop is on parallel computing.
+Parallelism is great for fully utilizing hardware - it is how you can speed up already "tuned" code to go beyond what you can do on your laptop.
+The point of parallel computing is to improve your code's performance.
+Because clock speed is not going up (i.e. CPU cores are not getting faster), we need to make efficient use of multicore hardware to achieve performance gains.

+However, it is also worth mentioned the different methods used to tune code before parallelism must be used.
 Mathworks in fact recommends a few different techniques to improve Matlab code performance.
 These techniques are preallocation, vectorization, parallelization, and loop constants.

-## Parallelization

-As we have seen with parfor, Matlab has commands that allow you to explicitly break apart work into separate pieces to run at once.
-Matlab has other advanced parallel programming constructions.
-For example, parfeval calls a function in parallel across multiple inputs.
-The spmd command runs one task for each worker processor and can even exchange data between tasks.
-These additional Matlab parallelization techniques are out of scope of this workshop and will not be discussed in detail.

 ## Preallocation